This story has been updated.

 Jones was sentenced to death for the murder and spent 27 years on death row.
 Hamilton County Judge Wende Cross ordered he get a new trial in 2021 after multiple appeals and the disclosure of new evidence.
 Jones was released from prison pending a new trial.
 On Dec.
 12, Hamilton County Prosecutor Connie Pillich announced her office wouldn't pursue charges against Jones again.

 Pillich said allegations of roughly 4,000 pages of withheld evidence and prosecutorial misconduct played a role in her decision not to retry Jones.
-She also said new evidence had come to light — including claims Nathan had hepatitis B that would have very likely infected Jones when he got the bacterial infection in question — led her office to dismiss the case against him after months of review.
+She also said the evidence — including claims Nathan had hepatitis B that would have very likely infected Jones when he got the bacterial infection in question — led her office to dismiss the case against him after months of review.

-But on Dec.
-22, Hamilton County Coroner Lakshmi Sammarco issued a statement clarifying that Nathan's remains did not test positive for hepatitis B. She said the autopsy report's indication Nathan had the disease was likely due to "a transcription error."
+Sammarco's initial statement said the autopsy report's indication Nathan had the disease was likely due to "a transcription error."

 "In an effort to corroborate the outside laboratory findings, one of the current pathologists in our office was asked to review the microscopic findings detailed in Ms. Nathan’s autopsy report," Sammarco said in the statement.
 "No inflammation of the liver associated with hepatitis was indicated.
 Therefore, the information we have reviewed demonstrates that Ms. Nathan did not have hepatitis B."